ibm-cloud-docs/openwhisk/openwhisk_actions.md

       "done": true
   }
   ```
+  {: codeblock}

   Notice that you performed a blocking invocation of an asynchronous action.

-3. Fetch the activation log to see how long the activation took to complete:
+3. Fetch the activation log to see how long the activation took to complete.

+  To do this, first list the Action to obtain the activation ID:
   ```
-  wsk activation list --limit 1 asyncAction
+  bx wsk activation list --limit 1 asyncAction
   ```
   {: pre}

+  Output:
   ```
   activations
   b066ca51e68c4d3382df2d8033265db0             asyncAction
   ```

+  Now get the activation log info using the activation ID:
   ```
-  wsk activation get b066ca51e68c4d3382df2d8033265db0
+  bx wsk activation get b066ca51e68c4d3382df2d8033265db0
   ```
   {: pre}